LINQ Empty Method in C#

 LINQ Empty Method in C# with Examples

-In this article, I am going to discuss the LINQ Empty Method in C# with Examples.
-Please read our previous article where we discussed the LINQ Repeat Method in C# with Examples.
+In this article, I will discuss the LINQ Empty Method in C# with Examples.
+Please read our previous article discussing the LINQ Repeat Method in C# with Examples.
 Like the LINQ Range and Repeat Methods, the Empty method also belongs to the Generation Operator Category.
-As we already discussed, Generation Operators allow us to create some specific type of Array, Sequence, or Collection using a single expression instead of creating and populating them manually using some kind of loop.
+As we already discussed, Generation Operators allow us to create some specific type of Array, Sequence, or Collection using a single expression instead of creating and populating them manually using some loop.

 LINQ Empty Method in C#:

 The LINQ Empty Method in C# is a static method included in the static Enumerable class.
-The Empty Method is used to return an empty collection (i.e. IEnumerable<T>) of a specified type.
+The Empty Method returns an empty collection (i.e., IEnumerable<T>) of a specified type.
 The following is the signature of this method.

 Linq Empty Method in C# with Examples